kelly-lin/12d-lang-server/README.md

 ## Troubleshooting

-- Error when compiling on windows `Cgo: sorry, unimplemented: 64-bit mode not compiled in` You have a c complier which does not support 32 and 64 bit.
+- Error when compiling on windows `Cgo: sorry, unimplemented: 64-bit mode not compiled in`
+  You have a c compiler which does not support 32 and 64 bit.
 Install [tdm-gcc](https://jmeubank.github.io/tdm-gcc/). to fix.